Solana Beach Alimony Lawyer

-At Ratzer|Dobis in Solana Beach, we can help you through the alimony process.
-An experienced lawyer from our firm will review your case to determine how much alimony should be and how long it should last.
+At Ratzer Dobis, our certified family law specialists can help you through the alimony process.
+An experienced Solana Beach alimony lawyer from our firm will review your case to determine how much alimony should be and how long it should last.
 We fight for our clients to get the best possible outcome for their situation through Solana Beach mediation and, if necessary, litigation.
 We will use our experience to deliver quick results so you can move on with your life with confidence and security.

-When Is Spousal Support Required in California?
+When Spousal Support Could Be Ordered in California

-Spousal support is a requirement in a divorce case when one spouse needs financial assistance to transition from a two-income household to one.
+Spousal support is often a requirement in a divorce case when one spouse needs financial assistance to transition from a two-income household to one.
 Spousal support orders are decided on a case-by-case basis.
-A judge will look at many factors to determine if spousal support is required, including the marketable skills of the supported party, each party’s earning capacity and the standard of living established during the marriage.
+A judge will look at many factors to determine if spousal support is required, including the marketable skills of the supported party, each party’s earning capacity, and the standard of living established during the marriage.

 For longer marriages, spousal support may be required for longer than shorter marriages.
-In general, marriages that lasted 10 years or longer will make the supported party eligible to receive spousal support longer.
+In general, marriages that last 10 years or longer will make the supported party eligible to receive spousal support longer.
 Although each case is unique, a permanent alimony award in California for a marriage under 10 years typically lasts about half the length of the marriage.
 When married for longer than 10 years, the judge may leave the order open-ended, with no specific end date.

-How Is Alimony Determined?
+How Alimony is Determined

 In California, multiple factors are taken into consideration when determining spousal support.
 Does the spouse have the ability to support herself or himself?
 What are each of the spouses earning abilities and what was each spouse’s standard of living during the marriage?
 These factors are all considered along with the age and health of each spouse and the length of the marriage.

 For spouses who are seeking support, and those who may have to pay it, understanding your rights is critical.
-An experienced family law attorney at Ratzer|Dobis will review the circumstances of your marriage to see if alimony is appropriate in your case.
+An experienced family law attorney at Ratzer Dobis will review the circumstances of your marriage to see if alimony is appropriate in your case.
 We will pursue the strategy that is best for you.

 Is Earning Capacity Considered When Deciding Spousal Support?

-Earning capacity is the amount of money a person has the potential to earn based on his or her education, skills and job experience.
+Earning capacity is the amount of money a person has the potential to earn based on his or her education, skills, and job experience.
 The courts can review both spouses’ earning capacities to determine a final amount of spousal support.
 However, whether or not the courts use earning capacity depends on the facts of the individual case.

 According to state law, a spouse can only be required to work a reasonable work regimen.
 The courts will determine what this looks like based on an average day in the person’s field or industry.
 If the courts believe that the party has the power to work for a greater amount of money or more hours, it may use earning capacity rather than actual earnings.
 Each case is unique.